paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 So why do it?
 I'm not a social butterfly.
 I don't know a ton of people.
 I'm shy, introverted, and quiet So why do I put myself out there?

+#### what's My Niche Again?

 No, really, why?
 I'd love to know because I'll be buggered if I know!
 The online gurus say to find your niche.
 I have no idea if I have a niche.

 * I have depression.
 * I like animals (friends, not food).
 * I watch tennis.
 * I've started to go to the gym (which is way, way out of my comfort zone)
 * I've tried learning Japanese but I have a terrible memory.
 * I fall in and out of interests.
 * I dwell on the negative instead of embracing the positive.
 * I barely know my own mind sometimes.

 ![](https://res.cloudinary.com/paddysplace/image/upload/v1627506419/illustrations/4443395_p3lfqo.jpg)**But**.